RichardOtter/Genealogy-scripts/RM/Group from SQL/ReadMe.txt

 =========================================================================DIV80==
 TODO

-COLOR:  Consider adding color coding functions.
+* COLOR:  Consider adding color coding functions.
+*  ?? what would you find useful?

 =========================================================================DIV80==